About Bankruptcy

 Bankruptcy

-Bankruptcy can be an ideal solution to debt problems for people who are insolvent – meaning that they have insufficient income to meet the required payments on their debts and insufficient assets to sell to pay the debts.
+Bankruptcy can be one of many solutions to debt problems for people who are insolvent – meaning that they have insufficient income to meet the required payments on their debts and insufficient assets to sell to pay the debts.

-During bankruptcy (usually three years), a trustee is appointed to oversee your finances and assets and to determine if anything can be acquired to repay your debts.
+During bankruptcy (usually three years and one day), a trustee is appointed to oversee your finances and assets and to determine if anything can be acquired to repay your debts.
 The Trustee can order the sale of your assets including your house, car and valuables to repay creditors.
 During bankruptcy you are limited in the amounts you can save and earn before the trustee takes a slice to repay your debts.
+See consequences of bankruptcy for further information.

 Bankruptcy comes with limitations.
 You need to understand these limitations and how they might impact your particular circumstances and whether there are other options.
 Information about this can be found on the AFSA website here or make an appointment with a Financial Counsellor to discuss your situation in detail.